The plant is easier to see than the root....

 Schooled as an Arabist and from young age interested in plants.
 As daughter from a biologist I quickly developed an eye for detail.
 In Herbal Tales she combines her background in culture studies and her passion for plants and stories.
 Her associative mind and academic background help connect and structure information and make it accessible to a broad audience.
-Her knowledge of languages and cultures and her experience as teacher (from 2013 on) make her very sensitive to the audiences needs and dynamics.
+Her knowledge of languages and cultures and her experience as teacher (from 2013 on) make her sensitive to the audiences needs and dynamics.

 I did informal internships with Maria Luisa da Silva Oliveira in Goias, Brazil, Marie-Pierre Joncour from Aromatic in Lojou, Bretagne, France and followed a course of Kruidenrijk about the medicinal use of plants.
-Apart from that she dived into and compared many written and oral sources and bring to you the best selection in Herbal Tales.
+Apart from that she dived into and compared many written and oral sources and brings to you the best selection in Herbal Tales.

 For more information on my background see LinkedIN

 - Rooted in History